alexpear/alexpear.github.io/README.md

   - npm run test

 ## To Do:
+- Wiederholungskrieg army loadout gen
+  - Move files in sunlight/ to a new subdirectory.
+  - Explore expanding WGenerator to read from yml format.

 - Add more files in gridView/images/, and templates mentioning size in individual.js files.
   - Add images for neutral terrain obstacles. pelicanWreck, warthogWreck, skyscraper, mountain, lake, etc.